 Nutritional Deficiencies After Bariatric SurgeryMarch 4, 2016

-It is clear that the obesity epidemic in the United States has lead to an urgent need for a treatment.
+It is clear that the obesity epidemic in the United States has to lead to an urgent need for treatment.
 It is also clear that bariatric surgery has answered that call and is helping to stem the tide for those patients who have tried non-surgical weight loss methods only to fail time and time again.
 While the disease of obesity is successfully addressed through surgical intervention, it is evident that certain bariatric procedures result in both macro and micro-nutritional deficiencies at different levels.

 Monitoring Post Bariatric Nutritional Deficiencies

 The malabsorptive effects of certain bariatric procedures result in a myriad of nutritional deficiencies, all which must be monitored in the post-bariatric surgery population.
 We have long advocated for a close relationship with our metabolic specialist physicians in order to ensure that these deficiencies are detected and treated rapidly.
 Failure to detect deficiencies can result in many serious metabolic derangements.

 Laboratory analysis of these patients can be quite extensive and should include:

 - Serum magnesium

 - Full vitamin panel.
 This panel should include: Vitamin A, D, K, E, B1, B6, B9 (folate), B12 and vitamin C. In addition, Iron studies, as well as zinc and copper levels, should be obtained.